-Apple is developing OLED technology for the iPad, and the new displays are expected to come to the iPad Pro models as soon as next year.
-This guide aggregates everything we know about Apple's plans for the OLED iPad.
+Apple is developing OLED technology for the iPad, and the new displays are expected to come to the iPad Pro models as soon as 2024.
+This guide aggregates everything we know about Apple's plans for the OLED iPad Pro.

-Apple is expected to offer the first OLED iPads in sizes that are similar to the current iPad Pro sizes, providing one smaller 10.9 to 11.1-inch model and a larger 12.9 to 13-inch model (rumors vary slightly on target display size).
-In the future, OLED iPad models could be as large as 15 inches.
+Apple is expected to offer the first OLED iPads in sizes that are similar to the current iPad Pro sizes, providing one smaller 11.1-inch model and a larger 13.1-inch model.
+In the future, OLED iPad models could be as large as 15 inches, but Apple is sticking to smaller screen sizes for now.

 Rumors suggest that Apple supplier BOE is developing OLED displays as large as 15 inches, which could be used for a larger-sized iPad.
 According to Bloomberg's Mark Gurman, Apple is considering iPads that exceed 12.9 inches, and in 2021, he claimed that larger sizes were a "couple of years down the road, but could be scrapped all together.